Moltke-class battlecruiser: Propulsion

 Moltke and Goeben were powered by four-shaft Parsons turbines in two sets and 24 coal-fired Schulz-Thornycroft boilers, divided into four boiler rooms.
 The two aftmost rooms were divided by internal bulkheads to contain flooding, but space constraints prevented the forward two from being subdivided.
-The boilers were composed of one steam drum and three water drums apiece, and produced steam at 16 atm.
+The boilers consisted of one steam drum and three water drums each and produced steam at 16 atm.
 They were vented through two large funnels spaced widely apart.
 Moltke had a funnel cap installed after it became evident that smoke would otherwise interfere with the foremast; Goeben was completed with the cap.
 After 1916, the boilers were supplemented with tar-oil sprayers that were used to increase the burn rate of the low quality lignite coal available to Germany.
 The Parsons turbines were divided into high- and low-pressure pairs.
 The low-pressure turbines were the inner pair, and were placed in the aft engine room.
 The high-pressure turbines were on either side of the low-pressure pair, and were located in the forward wing rooms.
 The turbines powered four three-bladed screw propellers, 3.74 m in diameter.
 The starboard screws turned clockwise and the port pair turned counter-clockwise (when viewed from astern).

 The ships' power-plants delivered a rated 52000 PS and a top speed of 25.5 kn.
 However, in trials Moltke attained 85782 PS and a top speed of 28.4 kn; Goeben's power-plant produced only a slightly lower horsepower and top speed.
 At 14 kn, the ships had a range of 4,120 nmi.
 The Moltke-class ships were equipped with 6 turbo generators that delivered 1,200 kW of power at 225 volts.
 The ships were designed to carry 1,000 tons of coal, although in practice they could store up to 3,100 tons.
 Fuel consumption on the six-hour forced trial was 0.667 kilogram per horsepower-hour at 76795 PS, and 0.712 kg per horsepower-hour at 71275 PS, respectively for the two ships.